promulo/sparkify/data_modelling_pg/README.md

 ### Dimension table: `songs`

-This dimension table holds data about songs that were streamed through Sparkify.
+This dimension table holds data about songs available on Sparkify's catalog.

 ```sql
 CREATE TABLE IF NOT EXISTS songs (